sidscorp/monster-chat/README.md

    ```

 3. **Open Your Browser**:
-   - Go to the URL shown in the terminal (e.g., `http://localhost:58567`)
+   - Go to the URL shown in the terminal
    - Select a free model from the dropdown
    - Start chatting!